What sets us apart

 Not for profit.
 For you

 As a friendly society and a charitable trust, there are no outside shareholders and no dividends to pay.
 That’s what we mean when we say we put Kiwis first.
+89% of the money we receive in health insurance premiums, for example, is spent on healthcare.

 As a group, every cent we earn goes back into advancing the health and wellbeing of New Zealanders.
 Some of it is reinvested in hospital facilities and new technology.
 Some helps to lower health insurance premiums or add extra benefits.
 Some goes to help Kiwis in need.
 Any surpluses are responsibly invested for the future.
-92% of the money we receive in health insurance premiums, for example, is spent on healthcare services for New Zealanders.

-Everyone is welcome to use our national network of hospitals and facilities, whether or not they have insurance.
+Everyone is welcome to use our national network of facilities, whether or not they have insurance.
 In fact, our hospitals regularly provide care to ACC, DHB and self-paying patients.
 In every case, we promise to use our expertise and experience to care for the people who trust us to look after them.

 Next chapter: Our untold story